Right Fit. Right Now.

 You manage your OSU username (last name .#) at my.osu.edu The University requires that your password be changed every 90 days.

 Buckeye Mail is the official email service to OSU students.
 Check your email at Buckeye Mail.
 The University will use Buckeye Mail for all official communications about grades, course schedules, financial aid, housing, orientation, and scholarships.
 Check your email at least once a week before the semester begins and more frequently during the semester.

 Should you have any questions, contact the IT Service Desk at 614-688-4357.

 ACT/SAT scores, Advanced Placement (AP) Credit, or any college-level coursework you have completed will determine your placement testing requirements.
 These must be posted in the OSU system.
 ACT/SAT test scores are used for placement into your English course and to determine which level (algebra or calculus) of mathematics placement test you will complete.
 Students who opt not to submit ACT/SAT test scores will be required to complete the English and Math placement tests at their orientation program.

 ACT/SAT scores printed on high school transcripts, photocopied test results, or otherwise unofficial transcripts are not acceptable.
 ACT/SAT scores must be sent from the Testing Company to The Ohio State University.

-Students who want to earn Advanced Placement credit must send their official score reports to The Ohio State University (recipient code #1592).
+Students who want to earn Advanced Placement credit must send their official score report to The Ohio State University (recipient code #1592).
 If scores are not received prior to orientation you will be required to take appropriate OSU placement tests.
 If you take OSU placement tests and later Advanced Placement scores are received and they are high enough to give you course credit, they will take precedence over placement test scores.

 Official transcripts from the college an/or university you attended must be received no later than two weeks before your scheduled orientation date; otherwise there may not be sufficient time for transfer credit review and the posting of transfer credit to the University system.
 Official transcripts from your transfer institution can be mailed to: The Ohio State University, Undergraduate Admissions, P.O.
 Box 182646, Columbus, OH 43218-2646.